Financial Aid

 1. Scholarships

-2. Scholarships are essentially free money that doesn't need to be paid back; so, this is an ideal resource to help you pay for your graduate degree.
-There are numerous scholarships out there for grad students.
-Universities often offer institutional scholarships related to specific graduate degree programs too.
-Connect with the graduate degree program coordinator to see what program scholarships are offered at your college.
-Working toward your master’s degree while working in a professional career is no easy task.
-Make the scholarship search, and paying for college easier, by creating a free Fastweb profile.
+2. Scholarships are free money that doesn't need to be paid back, so they are an ideal resource for helping you pay for your graduate degree.
+Numerous scholarships are available for graduate students.
+Universities often offer institutional scholarships related to specific graduate degree programs, too.
+Connect with the graduate degree program coordinator to see what scholarships your college provides.
+Working toward your master’s degree while working professionally is no easy task.
+Make the scholarship search and paying for college easier by creating a free Fastweb profile.
 From this, you’ll be matched to grad student scholarships that fit your career path.

 3. Employer Tuition Assistance